 The X-Arcade™ was designed to be used with a variety of games and emulators, and will work with virtually any game or emulator on your PC in the default Mode1 without programming.
 Always try first to change the control settings in the emu/game rather than programming so you don't have to remember which mode is set to which emu/game.
 However, for the few PC games that do not allow you to reassign the keyboard keys within the game itself, you can instead use one of the 3 programmable modes built into the hardware programming chip.

 Mode 1 is set for emulation software (MAME™) and is non-programmable.
 This setting is preset so that all of the buttons are already programmed and configured to work perfectly with every MAME™ game.
 Modes 2-4 are fully programmable to any keyboard key.

-- Programming requires a PS/2 keyboard to be plugged into the back of the X-Arcade™.
-You can have the X-Arcade plugged into the USB port on the PC, but the keyboard must be plugged into the back of the X-Arcade.
+Programming requires a PS/2 keyboard to be plugged into the back of the X-Arcade™.
+You can have the X-Arcade plugged into the USB port on the PC, but a PS/2 keyboard must be plugged into the back of the X-Arcade to program it.

-- Repeat steps 3 and 4 to program additional buttons/directions. (do not hit SAVE/LOAD again)
+Repeat steps 3 and 4 to program additional buttons/directions.

-You can also use AutoHotKey to reprogram by software.
+You can alternatively use AutoHotKey to reprogram by software.